GraphQLGuide/book/text/README.md

 > Check out the [git](bg.md#git) and [npm](bg.md#npm) background sections if you’re unfamiliar with these commands.

-If we get stuck, we can look at the difference between step 9 and step 10 with GitHub’s compare feature:
+If we get stuck, we can look at the diff between step 9 and step 10 with GitHub’s compare feature:

 `github.com/[repository]/compare/[tag 1]...[tag 2]`